lubianat/curation_longtrail/adding_sheet_to_zenodo.md

   - __Control sample__: The label of the control samples in the dataset
   - __Perturbed sample__: The label of the perturbed samples in the dataset

-This curation and release were supported by the grants #2018/10257-2 and  #2019/26284-1 from the São Paulo Research Foundation (FAPESP).
-Write up  a dictionay with
-Standardize capitalization and punctuation where possible (not crucial).
-  - Remo
-  - Download your table  the in .xlsx format
+  - Download your table  in two formats: .xlsx and.tsv format
-  - Download in .tsv format

 ## Uploading to Zenodo: